Experience the art of blacksmithing in the Waikato

 Whether you’re a complete beginner or an aspiring pro, our forge is the perfect place to shape hot steel into a one-of-a-kind creation you can take home.

-Located in the beautiful Waikato countryside, our forge is an all-weather activity—rain or shine, it’s always a great time to get forging.
+Located in the beautiful Waikato countryside, this is an all-weather activity—rain or shine, it’s always a great time to get forging.
 Plus, all classes are fully catered, so you can enjoy delicious refreshments while you work.

 Our team of skilled blacksmiths, led by Rob—one of New Zealand’s few time-served blacksmiths with over 30 years of experience—are passionate about sharing their craft.
 With their combined expertise, infectious enthusiasm, and friendly Kiwi humor, they create a welcoming environment where every class is memorable